KyleAMathews/vite-remix-electric-sql-starter/README.md

 # vite-react-router-electric-sql-starter

-Somewhat opinionated starter for ElectricSQL with Vite, React Router, and trpc-electric-sql.
+A somewhat opinionated starter for ElectricSQL with Vite, React Router, and trpc-electric-sql.